camunda/camunda-docs-modeler-screenshots/README.md

 5. Use CSS selectors to perform Modeler interactions (e.g., `await modeler.click('[data-element-id="invoiceValidGateway"]');`).
     * You can use the Dev Console in the Camunda Modeler to inspect elements and find out which selector to use in order to select them.
     * Various interactions (e.g., `.click`, `.doubleClick`) are available.
 Check out `lib/helper/createModeler` to find out more.

-### Run on Apple M1 (ARM64)

-Apple M1 users are trapped in an endless loop when building the Modeler via `npm run build:modeler`.
-This is because Camunda Modeler yet doesn't support the ARM64 architecture (see https://github.com/camunda/camunda-modeler/issues/1996).

-You can circumvent that problem by only running the Webpack build of Camunda Modeler as follows:

-1. Change directory into `~/camunda-docs-modeler-screenshots/camunda-modeler/client`
-2. Run: `npm i` and `npm run build`
-4. Change directory back into `~/camunda-docs-modeler-screenshots`
-5. Run: `npm run screenshots`

 ## License